 Family Travel Tip: Prams are not permitted to be bought into the tower because of evacuation issue’s.

-5 things not to miss in Berlin – The DDR Museum
+What to see in Berlin – The DDR Museum

 The DDR museum is a throwback to the days of the Cold War.
 Experience what East Germany was like in the days when the wall dominated the landscape of the divided capital of Berlin Germany.
 The DDR museum is the most visited museum in Berlin.
 Over 500,000 people visit this museum every year.
 The DDR museum has been twice nominated as the Europen museum of the year.
 It is a highly interactive museum showcasing living under the Iron Curtain.